 Mine takes a longer-term approach.
 Yes, I’d love to sell 10,000+ copies, but with the size of my list and my current progress, I don’t see that happening in the space of a week.
 (Though if you can hook me up, let me know!)

-I’d also rather encourage steady sales (that then lead to a steady stream of enquiries and new business) than have a spike one week and then finding that sales drop off until they become non-existent, which is something any business owner should be thinking about.
+I’d also rather encourage steady sales (that then lead to a steady stream of enquiries and new business) than a spike in one week with sales dropping off until they become non-existent, which is something any business owner should be thinking about.

 Over to you